A Charged and Neutral Spin-$4$ Currents in the Grassmannian-like Coset Model: Review

-The OPE between the charged spin-$2$ current and the neutral spin-$3$ current has the nontrivial the second and first order poles where the charged spin-$3$ current appears at the second order pole and other primary spin-$4$ operator (in terms of the composite operator in the spin-$1$ current and charged spin-$3$ current together with a derivative) appears at the first order pole.
-For the OPE between the charged spin-$2$ current and the charged spin-$3$ current, we will describe in the next subsection.
+The OPE of the charged spin-$2$ current with the neutral spin-$3$ current has the nontrivial second and first order poles.
+See also the equation $(7.10)$ of \cite{Ahn2011}.
+The charged spin-$3$ current (\ref{spin3exp}) appears at the second order pole of this OPE.
+Other primary spin-$4$ operator, which is written as the composite operator of the spin-$1$ current and charged spin-$3$ current together with a derivative of charged spin-$3$ current, appears at the first order pole.
+There is no new primary spin-$4$ current.
+On the other hand, for the OPE of the charged spin-$2$ current with the charged spin-$3$ current, we will describe its first order pole related to the presence of new primary charged spin-$4$ current in the next subsection.